azazellochg/perfectem/README.rst

 * Tilt axis offset
 * Gain reference check
 * AFIS check
+* Point resolution

 Running scripts
 ---------------

+First, have a look at `config.py`: edit *SCOPE_NAME*, *params_dict* value and individual parameters for each test.
+Make sure SerialEM is open.
 To start the program, simply type:

 .. code-block:: python

-    run_script
+    perfectem